wanunulab/NanoCortex/readme.md

 2. Set up a new project as needed, and enable the relevant services (for example, Vertex AI and ADK).
 3. Generate your API key by following the instructions at [Google Cloud Console – API Credentials](https://console.cloud.google.com/apis/credentials).
 4. Refer to the official Google tutorial for detailed, step-by-step guidance on agent workforce configuration: [Build Your First ADK Agent Workforce](https://cloud.google.com/blog/topics/developers-practitioners/build-your-first-adk-agent-workforce).
 Additional helpful documentation can be found at [AISTUDIO](https://aistudio.google.com/).
 5. Store your API key securely on your local machine.
-You will need to provide this key via configuration files or environment variables as described in later sections.
+And please put the API key into nano_plus/.env

 > **Critical:** Your API key is private and should be treated as a sensitive credential.
 Never expose, publish, or upload your key in any public repository or third-party service.